Crompton Parkinson: Vidor Batteries and related acquisitions

 In 1968, Crompton Parkinson acquired Vidor Batteries, a manufacturer of radio and flashlight batteries.
 Founded in 1934 by businessman Thomas Noah Cole, the company was located in a former Vickers-Armstrong munitions factory in Erith, Kent.
 He had also purchased Burndept Wireless, a well-established radio manufacturer.
 The combined company was called Vidor-Burndept.
 Cole had made his fortune from his previous company Lissen Ltd., a manufacturer of radio kits, accessories and batteries, which he sold to Ever Ready in 1928.

 In April 1941, the Erith factory was almost completely destroyed by a German incendiary raid, forcing the company to relocate production to a former jute mill in Dundee, Scotland.
 Other factories were also opened, at South Shields and Brechin.
 A Vidor slogan from the 1950s was "They do say a Vidor battery lasts a month longer!".
 In the early 1960s Cole sold Vidor-Burndept to Royston Industries, a sheet-metal manufacturer.

 Following the collapse of Royston Industries in 1968, the Vidor brand was acquired by Crompton Parkinson.
 The Vidor brand was sold to Ray-O-Vac in 1989 and is no longer in use.

 Products

 Crompton Parkinson made a wide range of electrical goods including electric motors, ceiling fans, electric generators, light bulbs, power cables and batteries.
 Some British Railways diesel locomotives (e.g. British Rail Classes 26, 33, 44 and 45) were outfitted with their electrical equipment.
 The company also produced an extensive range of electrical measuring instruments including voltmeters, ammeters and current transformers and, for a brief time at the beginning, made spark plugs.

 Wartime production

-During the Second World War, Crompton Parkinson produced large quantities of .303 rifle ammunition at its Guiseley and Doncaster factories.
+During the Second World War, Crompton Parkinson produced large quantities of .303 rifle ammunition at its Guiseley and Doncaster factories and also 9mm pistol cartridges.